falsovsky/FiSH-irssi/README.md

 ```
 /keyx [-ecb] [nick]
 ```
 Forces a DH key exchange in the current window or to the specified target.
-The default mode is CBC, use "-ecb" to use ECB Mode.
+The default mode is CBC, use the ```-ecb``` parameter to force ECB mode.

 ```
 /setinipw <password>